 A complete electronic file with all required attachments is the required method of submission.
-All electronic applications should be submitted via the WebGrants Portal (LINK TO BE INCLUDED IN FINAL MANUAL).
+All electronic applications should be submitted via the WebGrants Portal https://vadcr.webgrantscloud.com/index.do.

 With Department approval, hard-copy applications may be submitted mailed to: